 In May 2018, Armenians peacefully overthrew the corrupt Republican Party government through waves of protest across the country.
 And in the aftermath, Prime Minister Nikol Pashinyan’s new government has sought to take aim at the country’s entrenched oligarchic interests.

 There have been high-profile investigations and arrests of old-regime officials and businessmen, including, most notably, Robert Kocharyan.
-While Tsarukyan may have supported protesters publicly in May 2018, observers aren’t convinced that this is enough to protect him from the country’s anti-oligarch drive in the long run.
+While Tsarukyan may have supported protesters publicly in May 2018, not all observers are convinced that this is enough to protect him from the country’s anti-oligarch drive in the long run.

 “The government’s policy is to squeeze as many unpaid taxes from Armenia’s rich as they can,” says Emil Sanamyan, “and Tsarukyan is a prime target.”